 For purposes of enrollment funding, "ADULT" is defined as those individuals whose fifth year cohort class has graduated high school not including fifth year seniors.
+See page 51 for additional explanation.

 Only those students without a high school diploma are eligible for funding.
 A high school diploma from a school in another state or country prohibits funding.